-What is a Limited Liability Partnership?
+What is a Limited Liability Partnerships?

-The partners in an LLP aren’t personally liable for debts the business can’t pay – their liability is limited to the amount of money they invest in the business.
+The partners in an LLP aren’t personally liable for debts the business can’t pay.
+Their liability is limited to the amount of money they invest in the business.
 Partners’ responsibilities and share of the profits are set out in an LLP agreement.
 ‘Designated members’ have extra responsibilities.

-Tax for Limited liability partnerships.
+Tax for Limited liability partnerships

 Every year, the partnership must send a partnership Self Assessment tax return to HM Revenue and Customs (HMRC).